 Field trips are based upon the availability of school buses.
 Parents will be notified prior to the field trip so that a written permission slip may be signed.
 In order to attend, children must have a signed permission slip from a parent or legal guardian.
 Kyrene Kids Club summer programs include field trips and on-site special events.
 All children attend the field trip.
 (All staff attend field trips; therefore, supervision is not provided at the site during a scheduled field trip.)
 Per the Department of Health Services’ regulations (R9-5-518) parent/guardians must provide written permission (i.e., Field Trip Permission Slip) prior to a child’s participation in a field trip.

 Buses for the field trips leave promptly at the designated times.
 Please keep a list of the scheduled field trips for your reference and make certain to prepare your child for special events on the designated dates and times.
-We request that children wear a Kyrene Kids Club T-shirt (issued the first day of camp) to all scheduled field trips.
+We request that children wear a Kyrene Kids Club T-shirt (issued the first day at the site) to all scheduled field trips.

 Please note that family members may not ride the bus with children and if they choose to attend the field trips, all admission fees associated with the family member must be paid by the family.